Burn Ban - Level 1

 James Island is an ideal retreat with 13 primitive campsites available first-come, first-served.

 The West Cove campsites (sites 11-13) have a pit toilet.
-These sites are reserved for those arriving by human or wind-powered boats.
-They are part of the Cascadia Marine Trail.
+These sites are reserved for those arriving by human or wind-powered boats and are part of the Cascadia Marine Trail

 Moorage

-Moorage is available on both sides of the island and all docks and mooring buoys remain in place year-round.
+Moorage is available on both sides of the island.
+Docks and mooring buoys remain in place year-round.

 Water activities and beach access

-Water activities include boating, clamming, oyster harvesting, and diving and fishing in salt water.
-Salmon and bottom fishing is especially good in the waters adjacent to James Island State Park.
+Water activities include boating, clamming, oyster harvesting, diving saltwater fishing.
+Salmon and bottom fishing is especially good in the waters adjacent to James Island.

 The nearest fuel and groceries are available in Anacortes.